shreesha345/Ozone_AI/README.md

 ## 🎯 Overview

 OzoneAI is a comprehensive misinformation detection system that combines multiple AI agents to analyze content for accuracy, credibility, bias, and manipulation.
-The system uses advanced LLMs (Claude, GPT-4, Gemini, or local Ollama models) with web search capabilities to provide evidence-based fact-checking.
+The system uses advanced LLMs (Claude,[...]

 ### What It Does